keskival/universal-embodiment/README.md

 will need data, compute and people, which means a capital investment in the scale of 16 M€ to get properly started, and 160 M€ for a runway of 3-5 years to scale up and build prototypes.

-We have a founder team already set up.

 ## General Principles

 All highly developed animals learn from the experience of others, whether others are of the same species, individuals of totally